ivangfr/springboot-kafka-connect-debezium-ksqldb/README.md

 ## Run research-service

-- Open a new terminal and navigate to `springboot-kafka-connect-debezium-ksqldb` root folder
+- Open a new terminal and navigate to the `springboot-kafka-connect-debezium-ksqldb` root folder

 - Run the command below to start the application
   ```